 Morning subjects take place in small study groups; afternoon workshops are comprised typically of larger groups suitable for interactive activities.

 Many students find that English can be a complex language to learn, with many bizarre idioms, exceptions to rules and unexpected pronunciations.
-Its idiosyncrasies mean that it can be difficult to get your knowledge of English beyond a basic level to a stage at which it becomes useful in either a general or academic setting.
+Its idiosyncrasies mean that it can be difficult to get their knowledge of English beyond a basic level to a stage at which it becomes useful in either a general or academic setting.
 Our EFL courses are designed to provide an intensive yet enjoyable learning environment for students keen to progress their English skills, allowing them to tackle this challenging language in the company of like-minded students who are committed to improving their knowledge.

 Speaking in a foreign language can be daunting, but the EFL course is designed to build your confidence with lots of opportunity for conversing in English.
 Our EFL courses don’t just focus on studying.
 We also provide a full programme of extra-curricular activities and trips that teach you about different aspects of British culture and history.
 This deepens your understanding of the language by introducing you to the contexts in which it is spoken.